AMIGAS: Promoting Cervical Cancer Screening among Hispanic Women and Latinas

 Cervical cancer screening rates were significantly higher among women who participated in any arm of the AMIGAS trial when compared to women in the control group.
 Within the first six months, 52.3% of women in the first study arm had been screened for cervical cancer, compared with 45.5% in the second arm, 41.3% in the third arm, and 24.8% in the control group.3 These differences persisted when researchers examined the results by location.

-Community health centers, health departments, and other agencies can use the to increase cervical cancer screening rates among Hispanic women in their communities.
+Community health centers, health departments, and other agencies can use the to increase cervical cancer screening rates among Hispanic women and Latinas in their communities.

 The AMIGAS program materials are available online free of charge.